mtantaoui/mtantaoui/README.md

 # Let's Build High-Performance Software Solutions Together! 🚀

 With a strong foundation in Python and Rust, and a passion for high-performance computing and cloud technologies, I’m dedicated to creating efficient, scalable, and innovative software solutions.
 My work spans from numerical computing to cloud-based architectures, always pushing the boundaries of performance and reliability.
-About Me

-I specialize in building software that solves complex problems efficiently, combining my skills in Python and Rust with deep research into HPC techniques like CUDA programming.
-I’m also proficient in cloud-native development, with hands-on experience deploying scalable solutions using AWS Lambda, AWS Step Functions, and other cloud services.

 ## What I Do